 Unlike conventional methods, such as milling, sawing, and turning, where a piece of material is machined to remove undesired material, a 3D printer creates a component by adding material in layers.
 This approach gives makers the freedom to create complex geometries that were previously not possible to manufacture.

 Traditional manufacturing methods are, of course, not going away.
-3D printing and additive manufacturing have, however, found a new place in the manufacturing industry, where more complex objects like functional prototypes and fixtures for component assembly can be produced.
-Let’s have a closer look at additive manufacturing, FDM and SLS.
+Instead, 3D printing and additive manufacturing have found a new place in the manufacturing industry.
+A place where more complex objects like functional prototypes and fixtures for component assembly can be produced.
+Let’s have a closer look at additive manufacturing, FFF/FDM, and SLS.

 Strong growth and new industries